glowing-bear/glowing-bear/README.md

 Now you can point your browser to [http://localhost:8000](http://localhost:8000)!

+If you want to host Glowing Bear yourself, you should use a "proper" webserver like Caddy, nginx, or Apache.
+Run `npm run build` to bundle all the resources neded and then point your webserver to the `build/` folder.
+This is, in effect, the explicit way of doing what `npm start` does transparently in the background for development.

 Remember that **you don't need to host Glowing Bear yourself to use it**, you can just use [our hosted version](https://www.glowing-bear.org) powered by GitHub pages, and we'll take care of updates for you.
 Your browser connects to WeeChat directly, so it does not matter where Glowing Bear is hosted.

 You can also use the latest and greatest development version of Glowing Bear at [https://latest.glowing-bear.org/](https://latest.glowing-bear.org/).
 For developers, branches of this repository are available at [https://pull.glowing-bear.org/**branchname**/](https://pull.glowing-bear.org/branchname/), and pull requests at [https://pull.glowing-bear.org/**123**/](https://pull.glowing-bear.org/123/)—note the trailing slashes.